Endometriosis: Keyhole surgery

 Laparoscopy (keyhole surgery) is a surgical procedure where a camera is used to look inside the abdominal cavity.
 Laparoscopy with a biopsy is the most accurate way to diagnose endometriosis.
-It can be used when endometriosis is suspected, but not visible via medical imaging.
-An alternative after negative imaging is to try out treatment and give a presumed diagnosis if that improves symptoms ('empirical treatment').
+It can be used when endometriosis is suspected and imaging does not show any clear causes for symptoms.
+In nearly 40% of women undergoing laparoscopic surgery for pelvic pain, no cause is discovered.

-Surgery for diagnosis also allows for surgical treatment of endometriosis at the same time.
-In nearly 40% of cases, no cause for pelvic pain is discovered during laparoscopy.
+Surgery is not always needed: if imaging does not show clear signs of endometriosis, a presumed diagnosis can be made instead if symptoms improve with treatment ('empirical treatment').
+Surgery for diagnosis allows for surgical treatment of uncomplicated endometriosis at the same time.

 The lesions of superficial endometriosis often appear dark blue or black.
-In the earlier stages of disease, they may be white, red or yellow-brown.
-Ovarian cysts are typically dark brown.
+In the earlier stages of disease, they may be white, red, or yellow-brown.
+Endometriomas (also called chocolate cysts) are typically dark brown.
 Adhesions are made up of fibrous scar tissue.
 Deep endometriosis looks like multiple distinct nodules.

-A biopsy may be negative even when endometriosis is present, particularly in younger women.
-As such, it cannot be used to exclude a diagnosis of endometriosis.
+A biopsy may not detect endometriosis even when the disease is present, particularly in younger women.
+As such, a biopsy alone cannot be used to rule out a diagnosis of endometriosis.
 For confirmation, biopsy samples should show at least two of the following features: